-Media Legal Defence Initiative (MLDI) has filed a Petition with the United Nations Working Group on Arbitrary Detention (UNWGAD) calling for the immediate release of Lê Đình Lượng, recently convicted and sentenced to 20 years imprisonment in Viet Nam.
+Media Legal Defence Initiative (MLDI, now Media Defence) has filed a Petition with the United Nations Working Group on Arbitrary Detention (UNWGAD) calling for the immediate release of Lê Đình Lượng, recently convicted and sentenced to 20 years imprisonment in Viet Nam.

 Mr Lượng, 52, is a citizen journalist and an environmental and political activist.
 At the time of his arrest, he was a member of the Viet Nam Reform Party (“Viet Tan”), a peaceful organisation aimed at building sustainable democracy in the country.
 As part of his journalistic work, Mr Lượng has written about human rights abuses in Viet Nam and commented on the need for democratic reform.
 Over the years, Mr Lượng’s reporting and public activism have resulted in him being targeted by the authorities.
 He has been placed under surveillance by state agents and has been attacked and viciously beaten alongside other human rights activists.